EMAIL BILL - [email protected]

 The amount of ease needed is determined by several factors, including the type of sleeve, the fit, garment function, fabric type, construction method, and skill of the machinist.

-Tailored jacket sleeves are constructed to fit an arm held to the side of the body, pitching slightly forward, with little allowance for arm lift.
-They are not constructed for strap hanging on the tube.
+Tailored jacket sleeves are constructed to fit an arm held close to the side of the body, pitching slightly forward, with little allowance for arm lift.
+They are not constructed for strap hanging on the tube, which would require an entirely different shaped sleeve.

-Because the sleeve is constructed with the arm perpendicular with the ground, the head requires a given amount of ease to fit into the shoulder round the bicep.
+Because the tailored sleeve is constructed with the arm perpendicular with the ground, the sleeve head requires a given amount of ease to fit into the shoulder round the bicep.
+If the sleeve were to be drafted for an arm angled diagonally away from the body, then no ease would be needed at all.

 The bespoke jacket will generally have much more suppression, where the ease can be manipulated, by shrinking and pressing away.
 There may be so much ease in a bespoke jacket that it appears like gathering or very fine pin tucks.